Sport in New Zealand: Cricket

-Martin Crowe and Kane Williamson won the prestigious 'Player of the Tournament' award in the 1992 Cricket World Cup and 2019 Cricket World Cup respectively.
+Martin Crowe and Kane Williamson won the 'Player of the Tournament' award in the 1992 Cricket World Cup and 2019 Cricket World Cup respectively.
 Geoff Allott was the highest wicket taker in the 1999 Cricket World Cup along with Shane Warne.
 Fast bowler Kyle Mills is the highest wicket taker in ICC Champions Trophy matches.
 Martin Guptill was the highest run-scorer in the 2015 Cricket World Cup and even broke the record of the highest score in World Cup matches during his knock of 237 against West Indies in the quarter-final.
 Trent Boult was the highest wicket taker in the 2015 Cricket World Cup along with Mitchell Starc.
 Kyle Jamieson was the Player of the Match in the 2019–2021 ICC World Test Championship final.

 In Twenty20 cricket, New Zealand has twice reached the semi-finals of the ICC T20 World Cup, doing so in 2007 and 2016, and has reached the final in 2021 ICC Men's T20 World Cup by defeating England in the semi-final.
-Many New Zealand cricketers regularly feature in T20 leagues around the globe every year.

 In June 2021, they beat India in the ICC World Test Championship Final in Southampton to become the inaugural World Test champions.
 They were hence ranked the number one Test team in the world.
-New Zealand has won two multinational ICC tournaments- 2000 edition(now referred to as ICC Champions Trophy) under Stephen Fleming and ICC World Test Championship under Kane Williamson.
+New Zealand has won two multinational ICC tournaments- 2000 edition (now referred to as ICC Champions Trophy) under Stephen Fleming and ICC World Test Championship under Kane Williamson.

+New Zealand's men's team, the Blackcaps, have neither won the ICC Men's Cricket World Cup, nor have they won the ICC T20 World Cup.
+They did win the ICC World Test Championship in 2021 and ICC Champions Trophy in 2000.

-New Zealand's Women's Team, the White Ferns have reached the final of their World Cup four times, winning the 2000 edition of the tournament.
+New Zealand's women's team, the White Ferns have reached the final of ICC Women's Cricket World Cup four times, winning the 2000 edition of the tournament.
+They also managed to win the ICC Women's T20 World Cup in 2024.

 There is also a London New Zealand Cricket Club based in London, England, for New Zealanders living in or based in the United Kingdom.